egmnklc/My-Sabanci-Adventure/README.md

 </a>
 <a href = "mailto:developer.egemen@gmail.com"><img src = "https://img.shields.io/badge/gmail-D14836?&style=for-the-badge&logo=gmail&logoColor=white"></a>

 - This area is only for displaying some of my school work publicly.
+Shared my work and resources I've used to study the CS courses in my university.
+Feel free to take a look at my homeworks, midterm & final preps as well as quizes.

-- 📚 Aiming to be a Full-Stack Developer!
+- 📚 Aiming to be a Full-Stack Developer & AI Engineer!
 <br>

 - ⚡ Fun fact: I coded a project that got into the top 3 in Young Guru Academy (YGA) which made into reputable news sources in Turkey.